-The AUASB has prohibited the use of direct assistance from individuals within the client's internal audit function in Auditing and Assurance Standard ASA 610 Using the Work of Internal Auditors (November 2013).
+The AUASB has prohibited the use of direct assistance from individual's within the client's internal audit function in Auditing and Assurance Standard ASA 610 Using the Work of Internal Auditors (November 2013).

-- 605.3 A1 Internal audit services involve assisting the Audit Client in the performance of its internal audit activities.
-Internal audit activities might include: - Monitoring of internal control reviewing controls, monitoring their operation and recommending improvements to them. - Examining financial and operating information by: - Reviewing the means used to identify, measure, classify and report financial and operating information. - o Inquiring specifically into individual items including detailed testing of transactions, balances and procedures. - Reviewing the economy, efficiency and effectiveness of operating activities including non-financial activities of an entity. - Reviewing compliance with: - Laws, regulations and other external requirements. - Management policies, directives and other internal requirements. - The scope and objectives of internal audit activities vary widely and depend on the size and structure of the entity and the requirements of management and Those Charged with Governance. - R605.4 When providing an internal audit service to an Audit Client, the Firm shall be satisfied that: - (a) The client designates an appropriate and competent resource, preferably within senior management, to: - (i) Be responsible at all times for internal audit activities; and - (ii) Acknowledge responsibility for designing, implementing, monitoring and maintaining internal control. - (b) The client's management or Those Charged with Governance reviews, assesses and approves the scope, risk and frequency of the internal audit services; - (c) The client's management evaluates the adequacy of the internal audit services and the findings resulting from their performance; - (d) The client's management evaluates and determines which recommendations resulting from internal audit services to implement and manages the implementation process; and - (e) The client's management reports to Those Charged with Governance the significant findings and recommendations resulting from the internal audit services. - Paragraph R600.7 precludes a Firm or a Network Firm from assuming a management responsibility.
+- Examining financial and operating information by: - Reviewing the means used to identify, measure, classify and report financial and operating information. - Inquiring specifically into individual items including detailed testing of transactions, balances and procedures. - Reviewing the economy, efficiency and effectiveness of operating activities including non-financial activities of an entity. - Reviewing compliance with: - Laws, regulations and other external requirements. - Management policies, directives and other internal requirements. - The scope and objectives of internal audit activities vary widely and depend on the size and structure of the entity and the requirements of management and Those Charged with Governance. - R605.4 When providing an internal audit service to an Audit Client, the Firm shall be satisfied that: - (a) The client designates an appropriate and competent resource, preferably within senior management, to: - (i) Be responsible at all times for internal audit activities; and - (ii) Acknowledge responsibility for designing, implementing, monitoring and maintaining internal control. - (b) The client's management or Those Charged with Governance reviews, assesses and approves the scope, risk and frequency of the internal audit services; - (c) The client's management evaluates the adequacy of the internal audit services and the findings resulting from their performance; - (d) The client's management evaluates and determines which recommendations resulting from internal audit services to implement and manages the implementation process; and - (e) The client's management reports to Those Charged with Governance the significant findings and recommendations resulting from the internal audit services. - Paragraph R600.7 precludes a Firm or a Network Firm from assuming a management responsibility.
 Performing a significant part of the client's internal audit activities increases the possibility that Firm or Network Firm personnel providing internal audit services will assume a management responsibility.